-- a Capital assets used in the governmental activities are not financial resources and, therefore, are not reported in the funds. - b Compensated absences payable applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as a fund liability - c Loans Payable applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as a fund liability.
+- a Revenues received more than sixty days after the fiscal year end are not considered currently available resources and therefore are not reported as revenues in the governmental funds activities. - b Capital assets used in the governmental activities are not financial resources and, therefore, are not reported in the funds. - c Compensated absences payable applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as a fund liability - d Loans Payable applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as a fund liability.

-Statement of Revenues, Expenditures, and Changes in Net Position/Statement of Activities For the Year Ended June 30, 2019
+Statement of Revenues, Expenditures, and Changes in Fund Balances/Statement of Activities For the Year Ended June 30, 2020